The Spanish tax authorities announced changes to the content of SII files. These changes will...

 The Spanish authorities are expected to allow individual extensions of the 1 July deadline on SII obligations.
-This announcement is not official and has not been confirmed, so in Marosa we are working on the basis of no possible extensions to the current calendar.
 There are also important changes on the content and data requirements.

 For those who did not start with the SII work yet, you can read about actions required in our To do list for Spanish SII.
 If you want to know more about the basics of this obligation, you can read our earlier announcement of the SII.